Wagah Border crossing

 Despite complicated tensions between India and Pakistan the Wagah Border is in fact quite a straightforward border crossing.

-Many travellers cross the Wagah Border every year in both directions.
 As long as you are pre-prepared with a correct visa you are allowed to cross the Wagah Border with a foreign passport.

-Amritsar is a city in the north-western Indian state of Punjab, not far from the border with Pakistan.
+Amritsar is a city in the north-western Indian state of Punjab, not far from the land border with Pakistan.

 • Tip: It’s ideal to spend 1-2 days in Amritsar and visit the famous gilded Golden Temple (Harmandir Sahib) at the centre of the walled old town.